President of Bulgaria: Electoral system

 The president is elected directly by the Bulgarian people in a two-round majoritarian election.
 If a candidate manages to obtain more than 50% of the vote and the voter turnout was at least 50% in the first round, that candidate is elected.
 If no candidate manages to obtain more than 50% of the vote or the voter turnout was lower than 50% in the first round, then the two top-performing candidates face off in a second round with first-past-the-post voting, with the candidate receiving the larger number of votes considered elected.

 Restrictions

 The president is banned from also being a member of the National Assembly, as well taking on any other government, public or private offices for the duration of his term.
 The president is also constitutionally forbidden from being involved in a leadership position of a political party while in office.
-In practice, despite the fact that most candidates for president are elected from a political party's list and despite the fact that the Constitution doesn't forbid the president from being an ordinary member of a political party, it is widely expected in Bulgarian society that the president-elect renounce all affiliations with political parties once elected and serve as an independent politician.
+In practice, despite the fact that most candidates for president are elected from a political party's list and despite the fact that the Constitution doesn't forbid the president from being an ordinary member of a political party, it is widely expected in Bulgarian society that the president be above politics.
+For this reason, the president-elect is expected to give up any membership in a political party.